jadonk/gsoc-application/README.md

-tested helloworld app on qemu crosscompiled for beagleboard.
+tested helloworld app on qemu. code crosscompiled for beagleboard.